Prélude à l'après-midi d'un faune: Background

-About his composition Debussy wrote:The music of this prelude is a very free illustration of Mallarmé's beautiful poem.
+About his composition, Debussy wrote that:The music of this prelude is a very free illustration of Mallarmé's beautiful poem.
 By no means does it claim to be a synthesis of it.
 Rather there is a succession of scenes through which pass the desires and dreams of the faun in the heat of the afternoon.
 Then, tired of pursuing the timorous flight of nymphs and naiads, he succumbs to intoxicating sleep, in which he can finally realize his dreams of possession in universal Nature.

-Paul Valéry reported that Mallarmé himself was unhappy with his poem being used as the basis for music:
+Paul Valéry recorded the observation that upon being informed of Debussy's composition, Mallarmé himself was unhappy with his poem being used as the basis for music:

 He believed that his own music was sufficient, and that even with the best intentions in the world, it was a veritable crime as far as poetry was concerned to juxtapose poetry and music, even if it were the finest music there is.

-However, after attending the premiere performance at Debussy's invitation, Mallarmé wrote to Debussy: "I have just come out of the concert, deeply moved.
+However, his opinion changed after attending the premiere performance at Debussy's invitation; Mallarmé wrote to him that:

+I have just come out of the concert, deeply moved.
 The marvel!
 Your illustration of the Afternoon of a Faun, which presents no dissonance with my text, but goes much further, really, into nostalgia and into light, with finesse, with sensuality, with richness.
 I shake your hand admiringly, Debussy.
-Yours, Mallarmé."
+Yours, Mallarmé.